SIakovlev/CarND_Term1_P2/writeup_template.md

 Data processing was done in two steps:

 * Adaptive histogram equalisation [CLAHE](https://www.wikiwand.com/en/Adaptive_histogram_equalization).
-This method improves the image contrast by computing histograms for diffrent parts and redistributes lightness over the image.
+This method improves the image contrast by computing histograms for different parts, and redistributes lightness over the image.
 In the case of German Traffic Sign Database, many images are too dark or too bright, hence brightness balancing will potentially help to make datasets more uniform and improve classification accuracy.

 The described procedure can be done in three steps (taken from [here](https://stackoverflow.com/questions/31998428/opencv-python-equalizehist-colored-image)):
     * Conversion to [YUV color space](https://en.wikipedia.org/wiki/YUV)
-    * CLAHE algorithm is applied to Y channel
+    * CLAHE algorithm applied to Y channel
     * Conversion back to BGR color space

 I used `opencv` library functions (in particular `cv2.createCLAHE` for histogram equlisation) and this [tutorial](https://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html).